taucompling/bliss/README.md

 - `<language_name>`
     - `train_<batch_size>_p_<prior>_seed_<seed>.txt.zip` – train set of size `batch_size`sampled using probability `prior` and using the random `seed`.
-  - `test.txt.zip` -- first 15,000 strings of the language sorted by length.
+  - `test.txt.zip` – first 15,000 strings of the language sorted by length. `aⁿbᵐcⁿ⁺ᵐ` is sorted by `n+m` values.
+Dyck are sorted by length+lexicographically.
-  - `preview.txt` -- first 10 strings of the language.
+  - `preview.txt` – first 10 strings of the language.
   - `test_deterministic_mask.npz` – boolean mask for deterministic time steps, for relevant languages (all but Dyck languages).
 Shape: `(batch_size, sequence_length)`.
   - `test_valid_next_symbols.npz` – boolean mask for relevant symbols, for Dyck languages.
 Shape: `(batch_size, sequence_length, vocabulary_size)`.